IBM/cp4ba-tech-jam/Labs.md

 ## Login Credentials

 To access the systems in the Jam ROKS cluster, you will need a username and password.
-You can [retrieve your unique credentials using the chatbot (built using IBM RPA) here](http://).
+You can [retrieve your unique credentials here](http://159.122.122.170:8080/UserManagement).